-Massachusetts Bays National Estuary Program (MassBays) is a cooperative venture of the Massachusetts Executive Office of Energy and Environmental Affairs, the Massachusetts Office of Coastal Zone Management, and the Environmental Protection Agency.
+Massachusetts Bays National Estuary Partnership (MassBays) is a cooperative venture of the Massachusetts Executive Office of Energy and Environmental Affairs, the Massachusetts Office of Coastal Zone Management, and the Environmental Protection Agency.
 One-third of our annual operating budget funds grants to Regional Service Providers which provide on-the-ground technical assistance to communities in five regions.
 Our Management Committee provides overall program guidance, while Local Governance Committees set priorities for activities within each of the regions.

 MassBays' central staff in Boston includes a Executive Director who oversees and coordinates the program and a Staff Scientist who manages science and technical programs.
 Similar to the other NEPs, MassBays has a dedicated EPA coordinator who serves as the liaison between the regional EPA office (EPA-New England) and MassBays.

 Click here for contact information.